 Is It The Right Time For The Market?

 You may be ready to buy a house, but, unfortunately, the market might be poor.
 That means that house prices are high, and it will cost you a fortune to make the purchase.
-The good news is that if you wait a year or two the market with bounce back.
+The good news is that if you wait a year or two, the market will bounce back.
 The housing market always does, and you will be able to purchase a bigger home at a smaller price.
-Keep an eye on property prices and ask around to find out how much they are selling for in your chosen location.

 Do You Have A Good Credit Score?